 out several in-depth forms, and finally pay for the domain name using either a credit card or an online payment

 IF YOU ARE SELF HOSTING THE PROCESS IS A BIT LONGER.

-visitors can reach your site, invest in server-control software, reconfigure your firewall and router
+can reach your site, invest in server-control software, reconfigure your firewall and router for website hosting,

 Here are some basic tips